 Pioneering work is performed on two apple pathogens: the bacterium Erwinia amylovora, causing fire blight, and the ascomycete fungus Venturia inaequalis, causing scab.
 Topics include the generation of whole genome sequencing to reveal Canadian population structures and identify virulence factors and the molecular basis of pesticide resistance, and we develop virulence assays as a tool to assist resistance breeding.

 Long term objectives: to understand the mechanisms by which pathogenic fungi cause diseases on Canadian cereal crops, and vice versa, by which host plants mount defenses, in order to design novel methods to introduce more durable disease resistance into Canadian crops.

 Impact: Our efforts will contribute to the development of germplasm harboring broad-spectrum disease resistance and to more environmentally friendly production of crops.
 Consumers will benefit directly from the availability of cheaper and healthier products which contain reduced or no pesticide residues, and indirectly from a less polluted environment.
 Producers will benefit from decreasing dependence on toxic pesticides and more economical and environmentally-sustainable production methods.

-• Research project on "Genomics Approaches to Mitigate Fungal Threats to Crops" with B. Saville, Trent University, ON, an Ontario Ministry of Research and Innovation-funded project on large-scale transcriptome analyses of cereal rust and other fungi during host infections
+• Research project on "Genomics Approaches to Mitigate Fungal Threats to Crops" with B. Saville, Trent University, ON, a project on large-scale transcriptome analyses of cereal rust and other fungi during host infections

 Summerland Research & Development Centre (Okanagan Valley)